KDE/documentation-docs-kdenlive-org/project_and_asset_management/project_bin/project_bin_use_context_menu.rst

    You need to select two clips in the bin for this action.
 The clip you right-clicked on will be replace by the other.
 See also the chapter :ref:`replace_clip`.

 |duplicate_clip|:
-   Craetes a copy of the selected clip.
+   Creates a copy of the selected clip.
 See also the chapter :ref:`duplicate_clip`.

 |transcode|:
    Opens a window with the selected clips where you can select the format to transcode the clips to.
 See also the chapter :ref:`transcode_to_edit_friendly_format`.